kickstartDS/gatsby-theme-kickstartDS/example/content/landingpage.md

     content:
       - type: quotes-slider
         slides:
-          - image: ''
+          - image: ""
             text:
               kickstartDS is a game changer.
 Its Design System helped our team to improve our brand consistency, while it's pattern library boosted our developers building completely new frontend components.
-            source: 'Nicole Mentzen, Head of Marketing @maxcluster GmbH '
+            source: "Nicole Mentzen, Head of Marketing @maxcluster GmbH "
             type: quote
-          - byline: ''
+          - byline: ""
-            image: ''
+            image: ""
             source: Leh, CEO @Taktsoft GmbH
             text:
               kickstartDS has saved us so much time scaling different white label frontends with the most performant framework I have ever seen.
             type: quote
-          - image: ''
+          - image: ""
             text:
-              'I have rarely seen such a passionated and dedicated team with one shared
+              "I have rarely seen such a passionated and dedicated team with one shared
-              mission: enhance the developer experience and make frontend first again.'
+              mission: enhance the developer experience and make frontend first again."
             source: Byron S., Senior Frontend Developer
             type: quote
     type: sections